cepthomas/c_bag_of_tricks/README.md

 - Higher level string manipulation.
 - See test_stringx.cpp for example of usage.

-## cli
+## cli *
 - Container for args with slicing and dicing into convenient parts.
-Windows only.
+Windows only but could be modified for nx.
 - See test_cli.cpp for example of usage.

-## ftimer
+## ftimer *
 A fast (msec) timer based on Windows multimedia timer.
 The win multimedia timer is erratic with possible errors of many msec.